ckujau/scripts/mozilla/README.txt

   MacOS: /Applications/Firefox.app/Contents/MacOS/
 Windows: %ProgramFiles%\Mozilla Firefox\

+Notes:
-Note: values can be set with "defaultPref" or "lockPref"
+* Values in "firefox.cfg" can be set with "defaultPref" or "lockPref"
+* In Debian, Firefox is called "Iceweasel" and its defaults are stored
+  elsewhere: both local-settings.js and firefox.cfg can reside in /etc/iceweasel/pref, but the latter needs to be symlinked to /usr/lib/iceweasel

 == Links ==